carbon-design-system/carbon/.github/CONTRIBUTING.md

 Contributing to carbon-components requires that you can run this repo locally on your computer.

-## Coding Style
+## Coding style

 ### Class names

 Prefix all class names with `#{$prefix}--` in SCSS, which is replaced with `bx--` by default, and design systems inheriting Carbon can override.
 This prefix prevents potential conflicts with class names from the user.

 **HTML**